cdktf/cdktf-provider-upcloud/docs/loadbalancerStaticBackendMember.python.md

 ID of the load balancer backend to which the member is connected.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.2/docs/resources/loadbalancer_static_backend_member#backend LoadbalancerStaticBackendMember#backend}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.3/docs/resources/loadbalancer_static_backend_member#backend LoadbalancerStaticBackendMember#backend}

----

-##### `ip`<sup>Required</sup> <a name="ip" id="@cdktf/provider-upcloud.loadbalancerStaticBackendMember.LoadbalancerStaticBackendMember.Initializer.parameter.ip"></a>

-- *Type:* str

-Server IP address in the customer private network.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.2/docs/resources/loadbalancer_static_backend_member#ip LoadbalancerStaticBackendMember#ip}

 ---